UTS-RI/VDB_GPDF/README.md

 ---
 In this paper, we present an online efficient mapping framework that seamlessly couples GP distance fields and the fast-access OpenVDB data structure.

-## 🚀 We now support ROS1, ROS1 Docker and ROS2!
+## 🚀 We now support ROS1, ROS1 Docker, ROS2 and ROS2 Docker!
 ## 🚀 This branch is for the ROS1 version and ROS1 Docker environment.
 ## 🚀 For ROS2 version, please go to [the ros2 branch](https://github.com/UTS-RI/VDB_GPDF/tree/ros2).
 ## 🎉 We will present VDB-GPDF at [IROS 2025, Session Mapping 4](https://ras.papercept.net/conferences/conferences/IROS25/program/IROS25_ContentListWeb_3.html).
 See you there!